-Whether you choose to send your belongings by air or a combination of sea and road fright, moving to Switzerland doesn’t have to be stressful as there are many relocation options to ensure your belongings arrive safely.
-There are, however, many factors to consider such as how to keep costs down, avoid damage and breakages and receive your belongings on time.
+Whether you send your belongings by air, sea, or road, relocating to Switzerland doesn’t have to be stressful.
+There are many relocation options to ensure your belongings arrive safely.
+There are, however, many factors to consider such as lowering costs, avoiding damage, and receiving your belongings on time.

 Which international moving option is best for the items you need to relocate to Switzerland?
-Here, we explain how to move your possessions to your new home so you can decide which international removal option is right for you:
+Here, we explain how to move your possessions to your new home.
+Choose an international removal option that is right for you:

 - International removals